jayrox/duckypad/README.md

 +v indicates its pasting from your clipboard, useful for pasting in a hostname for nmap or testssl. im not entirely consistant with the naming.

+the following previews were generated using this script: https://github.com/jayrox/duckypad_profile_preview_gen

 # Profile 1: -

 |       |       |       |